 This affects multiple regression.
 A good statistics package will report errors due to correlations among the X variables.
 The Variance Inflation Factor (VIF) is one measure of collinearity.
 Excel does not compute collinearity measures, does not warn the user when collinearity is present, and reports parameter estimates that may be nonsensical.
 See ref (8) for an example on data from an experiment.
 Are multicollinear data of concern in ‘practical’ problems?
 I think so -- I find many examples of collinearity in environmental data sets.

-Solution #1: Excel add-ins
+Solution #2: Excel add-ins

-Most of these add-ins alter your copy of Excel.
+A number of limitations can be overcome by using add-in packages that avoid using Excel’s computation procedures.
+Several of these were evaluated in our September 2013 newsletter reviewing statistical software for under $600.
+These programs use Excel for data handling, but their own routines for data analysis.
+They vary widely in which routines are included - again, see our newsletter.
+NOTE: some of these add-ins alter your copy of Excel.
 Perform a complete backup prior to installing them, in case you don't find them helpful and want to go back to the pristine version.
 Uninstalling add-ins is not always simple.

 Solution #3: Purchase statistics software, or use R (industry standard and free)